publishpress/publishpress-series/readme.txt

 *Organize Series* actually **adds** a new taxonomy to the WordPress taxonomy structure so your blog would have "categories", "tags", and "series" as the taxonomy types.

+>> **NOTE: Organize Series now requires at least WordPress 4.7.
+Also in an upcoming version of Organize Series, the required version of PHP required is 5.6 or greater.
+As of Organize Series version 2.5.7, if a version lower than PHP 5.6 is detected on your website, there will be a notice shown with more information and to prompt upgrading your website to be on a later version of PHP.**

 Make sure you check out the [features section in the "other notes" tab](http://wordpress.org/extend/plugins/organize-series/other_notes/) for all the neat stuff you can do!

-**As of version 2.4.6, Organize Series *requires* WordPress 3.7+ to work.
-While Organize Series *may* work on PHP5.2 it is recommended (and supported) for PHP5.3+.**

 **NOTE: Organize Series has not been designed to be multisite compatible at this time.
 Some users are finding it works great for their needs but your mileage may vary.
 Feel free to try on multi-site but at your own risk.**